 Do you have questions about what is the best charge controller for you?
 Give an altE solar expert a call today at 877-878-4060.Read more +

-People often ask us how charge controllers actually work, what does it really do in a solar power system.
-Or, why do I need a solar charge controller?
-Can't I just connect my solar panels up directly to my batteries?
-We answer these questions plus more like what's the difference between an MPPT solar charge controller and a PWM solar charge controller in our educational article simple title "What is a Solar Charge Controller".
-Check it out.
+People often ask us how charge controllers actually work and what do they do in a solar power system?
+Or, why do I even need a solar charge controller - can't I just connect my solar panels up directly to my batteries?

-Since renewable energy power systems almost always gather power and store it in batteries, almost every system requires a charge controller.
-A solar charge controller will protect your batteries from being overcharged by your solar panels and it will block any reverse current (from the batteries) as well.
+Solar charge controllers will protect your batteries from being overcharged by your solar panels and it will block any reverse current from the batteries at night, as well.
 Solar charge controllers will actually protect every aspect of your solar power system from your batteries to your solar panels.
 Temperature sensors are an inexpensive addition that help the charge controller more accurately regulate the charge of the battery bank.